rolandoislas/GameVoice/README.md

 ### Editing Commands

-Vocal commands can be modfied by editing `commands.json`.
+Vocal commands can be modified by editing `commands.json`.
 This can be found in the roaming application data `GameVoice` folder, or by navigating to the `Edit Commands` menu item.

 A restart of the application is required to load the new commands.